phx-nz/py-ttw-day-4/README.rst

 `Random User Generator API`_.
 If desired you can generate new profiles by running the following command::

-   pipenv run data/generate_profiles.py
+   pipenv run python data/generate_profiles.py

 By default, this will generate 5 new profiles.
 If desired you can specify a different number as a command-line argument.
 For example, to generate 25 new profiles::

-   pipenv run data/generate_profiles.py 25
+   pipenv run python data/generate_profiles.py 25

 Documentation
 -------------